Metro Call-A-Ride No-Show Policy

 If the customer’s infractions reach an excessive level, Metro Call-A-Ride will suspend their service for a period of one (1) week.
-Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period after being reviewed.
+Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period.
 Written notification will be provided to the customer with the proposed suspension dates along with information about how the appeals process works.
-Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two-week suspension.
+Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two (2) week suspension.
 The customer has the option to appeal any suspension by following the appeal process described in this brochure.

-We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Customer Service Coordinator at 314-982-1505.
-This person may be able to help avoid being suspended from the service as outlined above.
+We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Call-A-Ride Customer Service Coordinator at 314.982.1505.
+This person may be able to help you avoid being suspended from the service as outlined above.

-The Metro Call-A-Ride appeal process is intended to give a paratransit rider who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.
+The Metro Call-A-Ride appeal process is intended to give a customer who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.

-- Riders who wish to appeal a decision will have 15 days from the receipt of their suspension letter to appeal the decision in writing to Metro.
+- Customers who wish to appeal a decision will have 15 days from the receipt of their suspension letter to appeal the decision in writing to Metro.

 - Appeals will be heard and decided within 30 days of receipt of the request.
-While the appeal is in process riders will still be able to receive transportation services until a final decision is rendered.
+While the appeal is in process, customers will still be able to receive transportation services until a final decision is rendered.

-- Appeals will be heard by a panel composed of Metro’s Director of Workforce Diversity/EEO or designee, and two members of the Metro ADA Advisory Group
+- Appeals will be heard by a panel that comprises of Metro’s Director of Workforce Diversity/EEO or designee, and two members of the Metro ADA Advisory Group.

-- Individuals who appeal have the right to speak in person on their own behalf and/or have others represent them (at the rider’s expense) at appeal proceedings.
+- Customers who appeal have the right to speak in person on their own behalf and/or have others represent them (at the customer’s expense) at appeal proceedings.